 To put these tools to the test, your second grader will be challenged to write — and rewrite — simple and compound sentences to show what she’s learned about language, grammar, and structure.

 Despite what you may have heard, the Common Core Standards don’t do away with handwriting — but neither do they spell out specific benchmarks beyond printing the alphabet in kindergarten and first grade.
 The standards acknowledge that your child still needs to know how to write legibly — and that means penmanship matters.
 The standards also say that, with assistance from a teacher, kids need to use digital tools to produce and publish their work, but no specific typing skills are outlined until third grade.
 What does this mean for handwriting, cursive, and typing?
-That’s a great question to ask the teacher.
+Schools will handle this differently, so it's a great question to ask your child's teacher.

 Updated November 2013 to align with the Common Core Standards

 Sign up for our free newsletter and we'll send you

 more just like it every week.